soundpress/RulesOfNYC/docs/c06/index.rst

    (1) Absorption area means the area to which wastewater is distributed for infiltration to the soil.

    (2) Absorption field means the area to which sewage is distributed for infiltration to the soil by means of a network of pipes.
+A gravelless absorption system is a type of absorption field.

    (3) Access road means an impervious private or public road, other than a driveway, which connects a parcel to an existing public or private road and which is necessary in order to enable the parcel to be developed.
-Access road does not include an internal road within a subdivision or within an area of common development involving two (2) or more parcels.

    (4) Affiliate means any agency or person controlled by, controlling, or under common control with an applicant.